SW7055 - Communication, Skills and Values in Social Work (2021/22)

 This module must be passed before progressing to module SW7049 – Practice Learning 1

-• Communication skills and application to practice in relation to a range of service user groups.
-LO 3,4
+• Communication skills and application to practice in relation to range of service user groups.

-• Use of supervision in practice and understanding of continual professional development.
-LO 1,2,3,4
+• Knowledge of the use of supervision in practice and understanding of continual professional development

 Balance of independent study and scheduled teaching activity